 With a forbearance, your loan payments are postponed or reduced and interest normally continues to accrue.
 (But interest won’t get tacked on to your loan when the interest waiver is in effect.)

 You could also find out if you qualify for another repayment plan that will reduce your monthly payments.
 Income-driven repayment plans, like the Pay As You Earn Repayment Plan (PAYE), Revised Pay As You Earn Repayment Plan (REPAYE), Income-Contingent Repayment Plan (ICR), and Income-Based Repayment (IBR) Plan, are available for federal student loans.
 If you’re eligible, your monthly payment is based on 10-20% of your discretionary income, and the remaining balance is forgiven after you make 20-25 years of payments.

 While many repayment options are available to federal student loan borrowers, the trick is figuring out which you can choose from and, of those, which is best for your situation.
 To find out which types of loans qualify for each of the repayment options, and learn about eligibility criteria, see the U.S. Department of Education’s website.
 To apply for a different repayment plan, go to StudentAid.gov/idr, click on “Apply Now,” and then start the application by clicking on the button next to “Recalculate my monthly payment.”
-For tips on where to start when selecting a plan, see How to Choose a Student Loan Repayment Plan.

 If you’re eligible, you can eliminate your federal student loans through a loan cancellation program, like PSLF or borrower defense to repayment.
 To qualify for a particular program, you'll have to meet specific criteria, take certain steps, and meet various conditions.